CensoredUsername/dynasm-rs/doc/langref_x64.md

-% Language Reference
+% x64/x86 assembly language reference

 # Lexical structure definition

-Instructions for the `x86` and `x64` assembling backend use the following lexical structure
+Instructions for the `x86` and `x64` assembling backends use the following lexical structure:

 ## Base units